Building resilient communities

 But the health of our communities now faces challenges like never before.
 Around the world, they are dealing with the fallout from Covid-19, climate change, ecological breakdown, social injustice and growing corporate power.

 Ethical Consumer Week 2020 asked: What role can ethical consumption and production play in ensuring that our communities are resilient?
 Healthy?
 Adaptive?
 And can meet the needs of healthy people, other animals and the planet?

 Current ways of producing, consuming and trading threaten the health of habitats, workers, and communities.

-In Canada, tar sands pipelines projects - backed by UK banks - are forcing Indigenous communities to leave their lands, threatening their water supplies with oil spills and pollution and fuelling global climate breakdown.
+In Canada, tar sands pipelines projects - backed by some major UK banks - are forcing Indigenous communities to leave their lands, threatening their water supplies with oil spills and pollution and fuelling global climate breakdown.
 In southern Spain, the failures of governments and employers mean that communities of migrant workers face cramped living conditions with no running water during the coronavirus pandemic.
 Around the world, tax avoidance is depriving communities of much needed public money to build our public services.

 But in each of these instances, communities are also pushing back - often at the centre of attempts to transform our unhealthy practices.
 This is true from activist communities resisting mining and extractive industries in Romania to those that are using urban growing to change our food systems in the UK.

 The current crises expose the failure of our existing capitalist system; but the examples above also show the existence of alternative approaches that suggest we could have a radically different future.
 With the failure of political institutions and for-profit business to offer a sustainable solution, many communities are trying to change the system from the bottom up.